Dominique Vandamme: Biography

 Reportedly a brutal and violent soldier, renowned for insubordination and looting, Napoleon is said to have told Vandamme, "If I had two of you, the only solution would be to have one hang the other".
 Napoleon later also commented: "If I were to launch a campaign against Lucifer in Hell, Vandamme would be at my back."

 In the campaign of 1813, Vandamme's I Corps attacked the Allied Army of Bohemia as it tried to retreat after the Battle of Dresden.
 While his troops were engaged in the Battle of Kulm, a corps led by the Prussian General Friedrich Graf Kleist von Nollendorf fortuitously attacked the French from the rear.
 In the consequent disaster, Vandamme and 13,000 of his men were captured.
-In his captivity, he appears to have been treated with special harshness, and at the end of the war, he was forbidden to enter Paris and sent to Cassel by Louis XVIII.
+When captured, the Russian Czar accused him of looting; to which he replied, “At least I have not been accused of killing my Father”.
+An allusion to the conspiracy Alexander was involved in to displace his father.
+He appears to have been treated with special harshness because of this, and at the end of the war, he was forbidden to enter Paris and sent to Cassel by Louis XVIII.
 He was thus free of all obligations towards the Bourbons, and when Napoleon returned, joined him without hesitation.
 The emperor made him a peer of France.

 In the campaign of 1815 Vandamme was in command of the III Corps, under the direction of Marshal Emmanuel Grouchy.
 He urged Grouchy to join Napoleon at the Battle of Waterloo, but Grouchy preferred to pursue the Prussian 3rd Corps under General Johann von Thielmann, winning the Battle of Wavre, but losing the war.
 Vandamme's troops were subsequently checked by the Prussians at the Battle of Issy.
 After the restoration of Louis XVIII, Vandamme was exiled to America and settled in Philadelphia amongst other French military exiles.
 General Vandamme was allowed to return to France by the ordinance of 1 December 1819.
 He was re-established in the service in the Ètat-major Général, until his final retirement on 1 January 1825.
 Afterwards, he lived alternatively in Cassel and Ghent, occupying himself with the writing of his memoirs.
 He died in his native Cassel, aged 59.